Beyond Accuracy: Are Time Series Foundation Models Well-Calibrated?: Introduction

 Additionally, TSFMs vary in their approaches for long-term forecasting.
 For long-term forecasting beyond the \textit{forecast horizon} (the prediction length of a single forward-pass), many TSFMs rely on autoregressive forecasting~\citep{timesfm,chronos-bolt,toto}.
 Prior works~\citep{tirex,yinglong} have shown that using autoregressive forecasting can have negative effects on model performance due to the reinitialization of the probabilistic forecast.
 Solutions include multi-patch forecasting~\citep{moirai} where models can predict sequential patches at a time, and stochastic autoregression which propagates probabilistic information to subsequent forecasts as described in Section~\ref{sec:models}.
 In this context, it is important to understand how limited forecast horizons can affect calibration on long-term forecasts.
 To investigate this, we compare TSFM calibration on long-term forecasting across varying forecast horizon lengths and autoregressive implementations.

-The primary contributions of our work are as follows: \begin{itemize} \item We conduct a first-of-its-kind systematic calibration study with five state-of-the-art foundation models and two well-established baselines across six datasets from different domains\footnote{We will provide the full code base for reproducing our experiments and links to datasets in a GitHub repository in an updated version of our paper.}. \item We use three calibration-specific metrics to quantify the overall calibration error and over- and under-confidence of prediction models; we analyze the calibration effects of various distributional and quantile prediction heads; and we investigate the effect of different long-range forecasting methods on calibration. \item We find that TSFMs are better calibrated than baseline models, tend to be neither systematically over- nor under-confident, are generally insensitive to the form of distributional prediction head, and consistently competitive in both prediction and calibration. \end{itemize}
+The primary contributions of our work are as follows: \begin{itemize} \item We conduct a first-of-its-kind systematic calibration study with five state-of-the-art foundation models and two well-established baselines across six datasets from different domains\footnote{Code available at \url{https://github.com/Coaster41/Beyond-Accuracy-TSFM-Calibration}}. \item We use three calibration-specific metrics to quantify the overall calibration error and over- and under-confidence of prediction models; we analyze the calibration effects of various distributional and quantile prediction heads; and we investigate the effect of different long-range forecasting methods on calibration. \item We find that TSFMs are better calibrated than baseline models, tend to be neither systematically over- nor under-confident, are generally insensitive to the form of distributional prediction head, and consistently competitive in both prediction and calibration. \end{itemize}